GPU-Accelerated X-ray Pulse Profile Modeling: Model framework and computational recipe

 \subsubsection{Interstellar absorption and instrument response}

 The photon number flux calculated above is a theoretical quantity.
 To compare it with real data, we must model its interaction with the interstellar medium (ISM) and the response of the detector.
+We can define logarithmically spaced arrays using the helper function